-Who is the target audience to be capacitated / provided with technical on-site support?
+Who is the intended target audience to be capacitated / provided with technical on-site support?

-The main target audiences to be provided with capacity building / technical on-site support for which this facilitator's manual was developed are NGO/CBOs and all the staff implementing TI for H/TG.
+The intended target audiences to be provided with capacity building / technical onsite support for which this facilitator's manual was developed are NGO/CBOs and all the staff implementing TI for H/TG.
 The staff includes: